Co-op Sectors

 In a purchasing cooperative, groups of businesses in the same industry form a collective unit to buy supplies and services.
 Individual retailers own the purchasing co-op — not outside investors — so they make decisions based on the co-op’s interests.
 Member organizations share purchasing contracts to acquire the goods and services needed to run their independent businesses.

-Individual stores who are members of a co-op buy merchandise in bulk at the lowest possible price.
+Individual stores that are members of a co-op buy merchandise in bulk at the lowest possible price.
 Cooperative purchasing helps members reduce costs and offer competitive prices compared to retail chains.
+Members also enjoy a voice in the co-op’s operation.
+As owners, they receive a vote they can use to influence product selections, quality and the group’s leadership.

 As part of a purchasing co-op, independent businesses thrive in a world of big box stores.
 They serve their local communities by offering quality products at the best prices, as well as expert advice.
 By joining forces in a purchasing co-op, organizations achieve lower prices, greater efficiencies and increased market power.